Back

 What does locum tenens in Canada look like?

-Additionally, because of the universal healthcare system, doctors in Canada spend much less time on paperwork than in the U.S., a reason some doctors have chosen to relocate to Canada.
+Additionally, because of Canada's universal healthcare system, doctors spend much less time on paperwork than in the U.S., which is why some doctors have chosen to relocate there.
 One example is Dr. Emily Queenan, who was interviewed for an NPR story.
 The family doctor, who now practices in rural Ontario, grew up and did her residency in the U.S. After years of frustrating battles with insurance companies, she moved her practice to Canada.

-Emergency medicine in Canada gets patients into treatment quickly, and patients get necessary preventive care, explains Dr. Steven F. Gordon, a Canadian doctor on Doximity.
-However, there can be a waitlist for certain procedures, like joint replacement.
-Also, doctors don’t practice defensive medicine, so some procedures like MRIs are only approved if truly necessary.
+Emergency medicine in Canada ensures that patients receive necessary treatment quickly, and they also receive the necessary preventive care, explains Dr. Steven F. Gordon, a Canadian doctor on Doximity.
+However, there may be a waitlist for certain procedures, such as joint replacement.
+Also, doctors don’t practice defensive medicine, so procedures like MRIs are approved only when truly necessary.

 Explore Canada's great outdoors

-Canada is primarily an English-speaking country where the people are generally described as nice and easy to work with.
-The cost of living in Canada is typically the same or lower than in the U.S. Additionally, many locums contracts include housing and transportation, which can help offset some of the higher living expenses.
+Canada is primarily an English-speaking country, and its people are generally described as nice and easy to work with.
+The cost of living in Canada is typically the same or lower than in the U.S. Additionally, many locums contracts include housing and transportation, which can help offset higher living expenses.

 Standout attractions